Always stay prepared by knowing the best hospitals in Lisbon for emergencies and other medical needs. Here’s your complete guide!

 Hospital de Santa Maria

-Not only does it generate highly trained and knowledgeable medical experts, but it also provides patients top-tier treatment with lots of special aftercare.
+Not only does it generate highly trained and knowledgeable medical experts, but it also provides patients with top-tier treatment with lots of special aftercare.
 This hospital is known for having an excellent craniofacial team and has treated several craniofacial malformations over the years, specifically children with syndromic and nonsyndromic craniosynostosis.

 Instituto Português de Oncologia

-One of the deadliest diseases that has taken several lives over the years: cancer, instantly rings a bell in our head.
+One of the deadliest diseases that has taken several lives over the years, cancer, instantly rings a bell in our head.
 Many people get to know they’ve contracted the lethal illness much later in life and are therefore not able to treat it timely.

 Thankfully, Lisbon has a hospital solely dedicated to treating cancer patients known as Instituto Português de Oncologia.
 Their highly trained doctors make sure you feel comfortable throughout the entire process.
 Providing first-rate chemotherapy and studying the disease further to tackle it, the healthcare facility is doing its part in establishing a cancer-free world.